-PUP 485 International Field Studies in Planning and Landscape Architecture.
+PUP 485 International Field Studies in Planning.
 (1-12)

-Organized field study of planning and landscape architecture in specified international locations.
+Organized field study of planning in specified international locations.
 May be repeated for credit with school approval.
-Study abroad.
+Study abroad, field trip.
 Cross-listed as PLA 485.
 Credit is allowed for only PLA 485 or PUP 485.